Cloudneeti/Cloudneeti_SaaS_Docs/docs/gettingStarted/securityPolicies.md

 No resources status is assigned to a security policy when onboarded cloud accounts don’t have any relevant resources for this security policy.

+### Prerequisite

--   "Prerequisite" status is assigned to a security policy when onboarded cloud accounts don’t have prerequisite permissions/configurations done to get the configuration of all resources.
+Prerequisite status is assigned to a security policy when onboarded cloud accounts don’t have prerequisite permissions/configurations done to get the configuration of all resources.

 ### Excluded